bliulab/DCNPA/README.md

 In `predict.sh`, set the `-mdir` parameter to the absolute path of the model_res2net_202108 model directory.

-These changes are necessary to ensure KGIPA can correctly invoke trRosetta for structure prediction.
+These changes are necessary to ensure DCNPA can correctly invoke trRosetta for structure prediction.

 ## 1.4 Install DCNPA